Academic Catalog

 5. Care and safe use of cleaning equipment

-C. Daily veterinary care of the teaching animal colony
+3. Daily veterinary care of the teaching animal colony

-1. Performance of animal care according to standard practices
+1. Animal care according to standard practices

 2. Medical record keeping